CERTIFICATION FOR COAL MINE SURFACE BLASTERS

-Wyoming DEQ-LQD will hold a Wyoming Blaster Certification Class and Exam November 18, 19, & 20, 2025 at the Gillette College Tech Center.
+Wyoming DEQ-LQD will TENTATIVELY hold a Wyoming Blaster Certification Class and Exam November 17-19, 2026 at the Gillette College Tech Center.
 Please contact Reo Barney (reo.barney@wyo.gov or 307-675-5612) to register for this class.

 Best in the West Drill and Blast Conference

-Registration is now open for the Annual Best in the West Drill and Blast Conference April 22-24, 2026 at the Spearfish Holiday Inn Convention Center in Spearfish, South Dakota.
-This conference is approved for up to 14.5 hours in the Wyoming Blasting Program.
+The Annual Best in the West Drill and Blast Conference will be held April 21-23, 2027 at the Spearfish Holiday Inn Convention Center in Spearfish, South Dakota.
+This conference is typically approved for up to 14.5 hours in the Wyoming Blasting Program.

 Wyoming DEQ Blasting Web page